lucaswo/learnedcardinalities/README.md

-Learned Cardinalities in PyTorch
+Enhanced Query Featurization for Cardinality Estimation
 ====

-PyTorch implementation of multi-set convolutional networks (MSCNs) to estimate the result sizes of SQL queries [1, 2].
+Updated PyTorch implementation of multi-set convolutional networks (MSCNs) to include and test other featurizations [1].

 ## Requirements